mukundp7/Spotify-Analysis/README.md

 ORDER BY 2 desc;
 ```

-7. Find the top 5 tracks with the highest energy values.
+7. What are the top 5 tracks with the highest energy values?
 ```sql
 SELECT DISTINCT track, MAX(energy)
 FROM spotify